 11.29.7.3 Additional Recalculation Settlement Statements Re-runs and Post Final Adjustments.

-The CAISO shall issue no Recalculation Settlement Statements in addition to Recalculation Settlement Statements T+38BD, Recalculation Settlement Statements T+76B, Recalculation Settlement Statements T+18M, Recalculation Settlement Statements T+35M, and Recalculation Settlement Statements T+36M, unless otherwise directed by The CAISO is authorized to perform Settlement Statement Re-runs following approval of the CAISO Governing Board or pursuant to a FERC order or an order by a court of competent jurisdiction.
+The CAISO shall issue no Recalculation Settlement Statements in addition to Recalculation Settlement Statements T+38BD, Recalculation Settlement Statements T+76B, Recalculation Settlement Statements T+18M, Recalculation Settlement Statements T+35M, and Recalculation Settlement Statements T+36M, unless otherwise directed by The CAISO is authorized to perform Settlement Statement Re-runs following approval of the CAISO Governing Board, or pursuant to a FERC order or an order by a court of competent jurisdiction.
 A request to perform a Settlement Statement Re-run may be made at any time by a Scheduling Coordinator, CRR Holder, Black Start Generator, or Participating TO by notice in writing to the CAISO Governing Board.
 The CAISO Governing Board shall, in considering whether to approve a request for a Settlement Statement Re-run, determine in its reasonable discretion whether there is good cause to justify the performance of Settlement Statement Re-run.

 11.29.7.3.1 If an additional Recalculation Settlement Statement Re-run is ordered by the CAISO Governing Board, the CAISO shall arrange to have the Recalculation Settlement Statement Re-run carried out as soon as is reasonably practicable following the CAISO Governing Board’s order, subject to the availability of staff and computer time, compatible software, appropriate data and other resources.